 These events include warmup, clinic, nine holes of golf with cart, then dinner and awards.
 Teams have the option of keeping score — or writing “Had fun” on their scorecard.
 We have prizes for the top three teams, plus closest-to-hole and long-drive contests for both parents and children.

-TGA of Southeast Michigan holds these events every spring and fall at Sycamore Hills in Macomb Township and The Myth in Oakland Township.
+TGA of Southeast Michigan holds these events every spring and fall — Saturdays in Macomb County and Sundays in Oakland County.

 "My son has thoroughly enjoyed the TGA Junior Golf Program, he was a true beginner and now has a real love of the sport.
 The after school program is very well run and the coaches are excellent.
 This year we tried the summer camp and he had his first go on a real course and he is truly hooked.
 All around a great experience."